wp-plugins/simple-testimonials/readme.txt

 == Changelog ==

+= 0.0.3 =
+* Fixed an error in the shortcodes that could cause testimonials to appear in unexpected places in layouts with lots of floats.

+= 0.0.2 =
+* Excluded individual testimonials from search results, as they are not intended to be stand-alone pages.

 = 0.0.1 =
 * Plugin first released!
 I would very much appreciate it if you remembered to rate the plugin after trying it.

-= 0.0.2 =
-* Excluded individual testimonials from search results, as they are not intended to be stand-alone pages.